Clastify logo

 62162161.0

-The limit on cell size helps explain why many cells stay microscopic and why large cells often have special adaptations: they may be flattened, elongated, folded, branched or packed with internal transport systems.
+The constraint on cell size helps explain why many cells remain microscopic and why large cells often have special adaptations: they may be flattened, elongated, folded, branched or packed with internal transport systems.
 Small size helps exchange; large size can help storage, force or long-distance signalling, but it comes with costs.

 Three ways cells improve exchange

-Cells that specialize in exchange often need more surface area, but simply getting huge would cause other problems.
+Cells that specialize in exchange usually increase surface area without just getting bigger.
 The syllabus names three adaptations: flattening, microvilli and invagination.

-Flattening is a shape adaptation where a cell becomes thin, which reduces diffusion distance and increases surface area relative to volume.
-Microvilli are small finger-like projections of the plasma membrane, increasing membrane surface area.
-Invagination is an inward folding of a membrane, so the cell gains more membrane surface area within the same overall cell volume.
+Flattening is a shape adaptation in which a cell becomes thin, reducing diffusion distance and increasing surface area relative to volume.
+Microvilli are small finger-like projections of the plasma membrane that increase membrane surface area.
+Invagination is an inward folding of a membrane that increases membrane surface area within the same overall cell volume.

 Erythrocytes

 An erythrocyte is a red blood cell specialized for transporting oxygen in the blood.
-Human erythrocytes are small biconcave discs: thinner in the middle than at the edges.
-Compared with a sphere of similar diameter, this shape gives a larger surface area-to-volume ratio and shortens the diffusion path between the plasma membrane and the cell interior.
+Human erythrocytes are small biconcave discs, thinner in the middle than at the edges.
+This shape gives a larger surface area-to-volume ratio than a sphere of similar diameter, and it shortens the diffusion path between the plasma membrane and the cell interior.

 Image

-That matters because oxygen has to load in the lungs and unload in respiring tissues very quickly.
+That matters because oxygen has to be loaded in the lungs and unloaded in respiring tissues very rapidly.
 The biconcave shape is not decorative; it is a structure-function correlation.

 Proximal convoluted tubule cells